 A marriage certificate (also known as marriage record or certified certificate of marriage) is an official recorded document issued by a governmental authority that proves that the couple listed on the marriage certificate have a legal marriage.
 In most areas, a marriage record is part of the public record.

 In some locales, once a marriage license is signed and filed with the county clerk, the license becomes the marriage certificate.
 Generally, in order to receive an additional copy of a marriage certificate, you need to send your request along with the required fee to the County Clerk/Recorder's Office of the county where the marriage took place.

-In order to be acceptable as a legal document, a Certified Marriage Certificate needs to show the state seal or be imprinted with a seal/stamp.
+In order to be accepted as a legal document, a Certified Marriage Certificate needs to show the state seal or be imprinted with a seal/stamp.
 Keepsake marriage certificates are not legal documents.